 However, it is not clear that such comprehensive wealth redistribution is in the national interest.
-It reduces incentives for States such as Western Australia to put in place growth promoting policies and infrastructure, as the costs are borne by the State while the benefits in the form of increased tax revenue are received primarily by the Commonwealth, with only some of this revenue directly flowing back to the States through increased GST revenues (and even then it is distributed on the basis of equalisation principles rather than where the revenue originated).
+It reduces incentives for States such as Western Australia to put in place growth-promoting policies and infrastructure, as the costs are borne by the State while the benefits in the form of increased tax revenue are received primarily by the Commonwealth, with only some of this revenue directly flowing back to the States through increased GST revenues (and even then it is distributed on the basis of equalisation principles rather than where the revenue originated).

-In this regard, Western Australia is concerned by statements by the Commonwealth, including by the Prime Minister during her visit to Perth on 9 July 2010, that Western Australia would be allocated only \$2 billion from the mooted \$6 billion Regional Infrastructure Fund to be financed from the Commonwealth's mining tax regime over the long-term.
+In this regard, Western Australia is concerned by statements by the Commonwealth, including by the Prime Minister during her visit to Perth on 9 July 2010, that Western Australia would be allocated only \$2 billion from the mooted \$6 billion Regional Infrastructure Fund to be financed from the Commonwealth's mining tax regime over the long-term (the Commonwealth has only indicated that this funding will be provided over the next decade).
 In this regard, preliminary estimates suggest that Western Australia's contribution to the MRRT/expanded PRRT revenues would be in the order of 60-65%.

 This raises the more general issue of uncertainty over how the Regional Infrastructure Fund will operate.
-Issues requiring confirmation, clarification or addressing in consultation with State governments include the quantum of infrastructure funding, basis of apportionment between the States, Commonwealth Grants Commission treatment of the allocations to the States, and the definition of (and process for selecting) eligible projects.
+Issues requiring confirmation, clarification or addressing in consultation with State governments include the quantum of infrastructure funding, basis of apportionment between the States, whether these distributions will be quarantined from the Commonwealth Grants Commission process and whether the States will have full autonomy to determine how funding is spent.

-Related to this is the Commonwealth Government's pre-election commitment to Western Australia to establish a Western Australian Infrastructure Fund, financed from Gorgon and/or Pluto gas project PRRT revenues.
+Related to this is the Commonwealth Government's 2007 pre-election promise to Western Australia to establish a Western Australian Infrastructure Fund, financed from Gorgon and/or Pluto gas project PRRT revenues.
 The promise was for \$100 million per annum to be paid into this Fund, quarantined from the Grants Commission process.
 'Down-payments' are justified by the need for up-front infrastructure investment to support such projects.

-Efforts by Western Australia to enter into a national partnership agreement with the Commonwealth to give effect to this election promise have so far proved fruitless.
+Efforts by Western Australia to enter into a national partnership agreement with the Commonwealth to give effect to this election promise have so far proved fruitless, and the Commonwealth's commitment to this promise is unclear.